Birthplace of Watsu®

 The lasting benefits of Watsu for special needs have been confirmed by many reports and studies.
 That its benefits for the general population can also be long lasting was demonstrated by a study at a university in Brazil.
 Today, in more than 40 countries, used by professional bodyworkers, physical therapists, psychologists, as well as the general public, Watsu is proving its effectiveness with chronic pain and a widening range of conditions.

 Experience Watsu Yourself

 If you are interested in experiencing a Watsu session, Harbin Hot Springs is the idea place to do so.
 Our practitioners are highly-trained and regularly screened for excellence.
 Our pools – including the more private option of Watsu at the Domes – offer an ideal atmosphere for your session.

 Check out the various water massage styles available at Harbin, and review rates for sessions of various length.
 Then stop by the Harbin Health Services office (or call in advance of your visit) to ask questions, view practitioner profiles, and consider if the incredible benefits of Watsu are for you.

 Harbin Hot Springs

 California toll-free: 1-800-884-3117

-Watsu® is a trademarked term registered to Harold Dull.
+Watsu® is a registered service mark assigned to Harold Dull.